altescape/project-test/README.md

 ## Summary

-The form has been built using Vuex and Vue router, a bit overkill here, but still very helpful to use.
+The form has been built using Vuex and Vue router, it's a bit overkill here, but still very helpful to use.

 - Uses Vuex